Federal Direct Stafford Loans

-|US citizens or permanent residents demonstrating financial need||Submit FAFSA||Fixed rate - Begins 6 months after student leaves school or drops below half time enrollment (6 credit hours).|
+|US citizens or permanent residents demonstrating financial need||Submit FAFSA and loan application||Fixed rate - Begins 6 months after student leaves school or drops below half time enrollment (6 credit hours).|

 |Federal Direct Unsubsidized Stafford Loan||Students who have not received the max Federal Direct Subsidized Stafford Loan.
-Independent students may have additional eligibility.||Submit FAFSA||Fixed rate - Begins 6 months after student leaves school or drops below half time enrollment (6 credit hours).
+Independent students may have additional eligibility.||Submit FAFSA and loan application||Fixed rate - Begins 6 months after student leaves school or drops below half time enrollment (6 credit hours).
 Interest accrues while in school.|

 |Federal Direct Plus Loan||Up to the cost of education less aid received||Parents of dependent students||Submit FAFSA and loan application||Fixed rate - Begins 60 days after entire loan is disbursed or 6 months after student leaves school.|

 Your Federal Direct Stafford loans must be accepted and all requirements completed prior to loan disbursements.
 You can accept your loan by responding to your award letter and checking on your loan disbursement by viewing your account summary on Self-Service.